Homotopy Covers of Graphs: Graphs and Homotopy

-There are several definitions of homotopy for graph homomorphisms in the literature.
-In this paper, we consider the homotopy based on the graph morphisms described above, and the categorical product from \cites{Docht1, Docht2, CompGH, Kozlov1, Kozlov2, Kozlov3, KozlovShort}.
+In this paper, we consider homotopy between graph homomorphisms described above, defined using the categorical product.
 This is sometimes referred to as $\times$-homotopy.
-This is the only version of homotopy that will appear in this paper, and we will refer to it simply as 'homotopy'.
+This is the only version of homotopy that will appear in this paper, and we will refer to it simply as `homotopy'.
+It uses the following definition.